-A medical report that is submitted with an enforcement review application can cause Fines Victoria or an enforcement agency (particularly Victoria Police) to have concerns about your driving ability; they may notify VicRoads of their concerns.
-If the circumstances described in your application could be seen as affecting your medical fitness to drive, VicRoads may suspend or cancel your licence or ask you for evidence that you are medically fit to drive.
+A medical report that is submitted with an enforcement review application can cause Fines Victoria or an enforcement agency (particularly Victoria Police) to have concerns about your driving ability; they may share their concerns with VicRoads.
+If the circumstances described in your application could be seen as affecting your fitness to drive, VicRoads may suspend or cancel your licence or ask you for evidence that you are medically fit to drive.

 If your enforcement review application is successful, this does not mean you do not have to pay the fine.
 It simply means that Fines Victoria has stopped its action to enforce the fine, and has referred the matter back to the enforcement agency for reconsideration.

-The agency then has 90 days to decide whether it wishes to:
+The agency then has 90 days (see “Note”) to decide whether it:

-• do nothing and thereby withdraw the infringement notice; or
+• does nothing and thereby withdraws the infringement notice; or

-• withdraw the infringement notice and issue an official warning; or
+• withdraws the infringement notice and issues an official warning; or

-• issue a charge and summons to prosecute the fines in the Magistrates’ Court.
+• issues a charge and summons to prosecute the fines in the Magistrates’ Court.

 If the enforcement agency withdraws the infringement notice, you do not have to appear in the Magistrates’ Court and do not have to pay the fine.